huggingface/transformers/examples/pytorch/image-classification/README.md

     --do_eval
 ```

-Internally, the script will use the [`ImageFolder`](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder) feature which will automatically turn the folders into a 🤗 Dataset object.
+Internally, the script will use the [`ImageFolder`](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder) feature which will automatically turn the folders into 🤗 Dataset objects.

 #### 💡 The above will split the train dir into training and evaluation sets
   - To control the split amount, use the `--train_val_split` flag.